“We put in a full price offer and didn’t get the house!”

 Down Payment: In these days of the “credit crisis”, sellers want to feel assured that potential buyers can get a mortgage.
 Remember, once the seller accepts your offer, their home is effectively taken off the market.
 At that point they need the buyer to close the deal.
 In the Phoenix real estate market, many transactions fall apart because the buyer ultimately doesn’t qualify for a mortgage.
 The seller gets nothing if this happens.
 A large down payment is a strong signal that you can obtain a mortgage.

 Method of Financing: In the Arizona Residential Resale Purchase Contract, the type of financing the buyers will secure is disclosed in section 2g.
+Sellers are considering what type of real estate financing their potential buyers are going to use.
 While FHA and VA financing have advantages for home buyers, there are costs associated on these loan types for the sellers.

 Requested Closing Date: Some sellers want a quick closing date.
 Generally speaking, if the home is not occupied and not leased by the seller, they’re going to want as speedy a closing date as possible.
 If the seller is currently residing in the home, a quick close may or may not be desired.
 I’ve seen offers fall apart because the buyer pushed too strongly in one direction or another for a specific closing date.